Martin Mills: Early life

 Mills grew up near Aylesbury, Buckinghamshire and comes from an "upper-middle-class English family".
-His father was a civil servant and his mother was as a teacher and headmistress.
-Mills attended Magdalen College School and Oriel College, Oxford, where he studied Philosophy, politics and economics, graduating in 1970.
+His father worked as a civil servant and his mother was a teacher and headmistress.
+Mills attended Magdalen College School and Oriel College, Oxford University, where he studied Philosophy, politics and economics, graduating in 1970.

-After graduating from Oxford, Mills worked for the Office of Population, Census and Surveys, writing reports on abortion law reformation and processing abortion statistics; however, the experience left him wanting "to do something completely different".
-After leaving, he found a job at a record store in Notting Hill, where Mills realized his future was in the music industry.
-Eventually he opened a record store of his own (Beggars Banquet) and was promoting concerts.
+After graduating from university, Mills worked for the Office of Population Censuses and Surveys, writing reports on abortion law reformation and processing abortion statistics; however, the experience left him wanting "to do something completely different".
+After leaving, he found a job at the Record and Tape Exchange, a secondhand record shop in Shepherd's Bush, where Mills realised his future was in the music industry.
+Eventually, Mills opened a record shop of his own, based on the idea of creating a "new kind of record shop which sold new and second hand records side by side", and began promoting concerts.

 Beggars Group

 The record store was opened initially to re-sell records that he and a friend, Nick Austin, had collected for a mobile disco.
 The disco, and then the company, was named after the Rolling Stones' album Beggars Banquet.
-Martin and Nick had seen an opportunity for a record shop that sold both new and second-hand records.
-Beggars Banquet soon became a six-store chain in London, arriving shortly before punk broke through; “It turned what we did upside down.
+Mills and Austin had seen an opportunity for a record shop that sold both new and second-hand records.
+Beggars Banquet soon became a six-shop chain in London, arriving shortly before punk broke through; "It turned what we did upside down.
 We all started being interested in a completely different style of music.
 The kind of concerts we had been promoting suddenly became completely irrelevant, so we started promoting punk gigs instead.
 It was an amazing, incredibly exciting sea change."

-His company is now one of the world's most successful independent groups of record labels.
-His ability to spot future trends in music has been celebrated by the BBC Radio 4 Zeitgeisters series, and has included New Romantic, Gary Numan electronic, Goth rock of the 1980s and being ahead of the popular trend for digital downloads.
 In the radio show he was quoted as saying that The whole point [of independent music publishing] is not giving people what they want but what they are going to want.